 When I was 16, I got my first ever "real" job at a Mexican restaurant which came with one huge perk - I could eat as much fresh chips and salsa as I wanted.
 For free.
 It was amazing.

-All of the ingredients go into the food processor, then it's just a matter of pulsing to chop everything to your desired consistency (fewer pulses = chunkier salsa; more pulses = a smoother salsa) and taste periodically to make sure the heat and salt are to your liking.
+All of the ingredients go into the food processor (affiliate link), then it's just a matter of pulsing to chop everything to your desired consistency (fewer pulses = chunkier salsa; more pulses = a smoother salsa) and taste periodically to make sure the heat and salt are to your liking.